 We often think of camping as a great way to unplug from the world, and for many people, it is.
 That doesn’t mean there’s no place for technology when you’re under canvas, though.
 Make a few selective choices, and it can even improve your camping experience.

-From digital compasses to offline survival guides, campsite finders to tracking the night sky, these are nine of the most useful and interesting camping apps available for iOS and Android.
+From digital compasses to offline survival guides, campsite finders to tracking the night sky, these are ten of the most useful and interesting camping apps available for iOS and Android.

 Surprisingly few apps provide global campsite information, but fortunately iOverlander does it extremely well.
 You can use the map to find campsites in your area, complete with a rundown of amenities like Wi-Fi, food, showers, running water, and more.

 Reviews from other “overlanders” are also available, along with photos of the site.
 You can add or update information, check in to campsites, and find nearby points of interest.
 The greatest strength of iOverlander is its large community, which is committed to updating and improving the content.

 That’s why you’ll find detailed descriptions of campsites all over the world, whether you’re in California or Colombia.